Chart Color Schemes

 Jacka lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Jacka's population is approximately 1,707 as of November 2025.
-This represents a growth of 995 people, which is an increase of 139.7% since the 2021 Census that recorded a population of 712.
+Jacka's population is around 1,707 as of Feb 2026.
+This reflects an increase of 995 people since the 2021 Census, which reported a population of 712 people.
 The change is inferred from the estimated resident population of 678 in June 2024 and an additional 355 validated new addresses since the Census date.
-This results in a density ratio of 586 persons per square kilometer, indicating significant space per person and potential room for further development.
-Jacka's growth rate exceeded both the state (5.9%) and its SA4 region, making it a growth leader.
-Natural growth contributed approximately 68.2% to overall population gains recently.
+This level of population equates to a density ratio of 586 persons per square kilometer, providing significant space per person and potential room for further development.
+Jacka's growth rate of 139.7% since the 2021 census exceeded the state's growth rate of 6.7%, marking it as a growth leader in the region.
+Population growth was primarily driven by natural growth contributing approximately 68.2% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, also using 2022 as a base year.
-Future population trends predict exceptional growth, placing Jacka in the top 10 percent nationally, with an expected expansion of 769 persons by 2041 based on latest annual ERP population numbers, reflecting a decrease of 15.2% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted.
+Future population trends predict exceptional growth placing Jacka in the top 10 percent of national areas by 2041, with an expected expansion of 769 persons based on the latest annual ERP population numbers.
+This reflects a decrease of 15.2% in total over the 17 years.

 Frequently Asked Questions - Population